Jeongho-Choi/Jeongho-Choi.github.io/_pages/research.md

 Binici, Simal, <strong>Jeongho Choi</strong>, Sara McLaughlin Mitchell, and Elise Pizzi.
 "Who is to Blame?
 An Analysis of News Media Framing of Government Response to the 2023 Turkey-Syria Earthquake" (authors in alphabetical order).

 ## Working papers
-<strong>Choi, Jeongho</strong> and Haofeng Ma.
+**Choi, Jeongho** and Haofeng Ma.
 "Support Which Democracy?
-Liberal Democracy, Guardianship Democracy, and Democratic Backsliding."
+Liberal Democracy, Guardianship Democracy, and Democratic Backsliding"

-Ahn, Seongjoon and <strong>Jeongho Choi</strong>.
-"Critical Junctures and Media Portrayal of Democracy from the 2000 to 2021."
+Ahn, Seongjoon and **Jeongho Choi**.
+"Critical Junctures and Media Portrayal of Democracy from the 2000 to 2021"

-<strong>Choi, Jeongho</strong> and Yujin Julia Jung.
+**Choi, Jeongho** and Yujin Julia Jung.
 "Does Immigration Fuel Populism?
-The Effect of Immigration on the Rise of Populist Rhetoric."
+The Effect of Immigration on the Rise of Populist Rhetoric"

-<strong>Choi, Jeongho</strong> and Yujin Julia Jung.
-"Populism and the Support for Democracy: Dissecting the Divergent Democratic Beliefs of Populist Supporters" (in progress).
+**Choi, Jeongho** and Yujin Julia Jung.
+"Populism and the Support for Democracy: Dissecting the Divergent Democratic Beliefs of Populist Supporters" (in progress)

-Ma, Haofeng, <strong>Jeongho Choi</strong>, Yuehong Cassandra Tai, Yue Hu, and Frederick Solt.
-"Political Discontent and Regime Instability" (in progress).
+Ma, Haofeng, **Jeongho Choi**, Yuehong Cassandra Tai, Yue Hu, and Frederick Solt.
+"Political Discontent and Regime Instability" (in progress)

-<strong>Choi, Jeongho</strong> and Eduardo Ryo Tamaki.
-"Political Representation and Public Support for Populism in Latin America" (in progress).
+**Choi, Jeongho** and Eduardo Ryo Tamaki.
+"Political Representation and Public Support for Populism in Latin America" (in progress)